 Accessible Online Events

 When hosting virtual events, it is important to take accessibility into account.
 There are some simple steps that can be taken to ensure that your online event is accessible.
-It's important to consider accessibility through all stages of your event planning to ensure that your event can be enjoyed by all attendees.
+It's important to consider accessibility through all stages of your event planning to ensure that all attendees can enjoy your event.

 This checklist should be a helpful guide towards making your online event more accessible.
 But it's always important to ask your attendees if there's anything else they might need or find helpful and be open to making accommodations that you might not have thought of!